Quantum-Accelerators/quacc/docs/user/wflow_engine/wflow_engines2.md

     ```

     In the case of the Jobflow-specific `bulk_to_slabs_flow`, it returns a [`Response(replace)`](<https://materialsproject.github.io/jobflow/tutorials/5-dynamic-flows.html#The-Response(replace)-option>) object that dynamically replaces the `Flow` with several downstream jobs.

-## Learn More

-=== "Covalent"

-    If you want to learn more about Covalent, you can read the [Covalent Documentation](https://docs.covalent.xyz/docs/).
-Please refer to the Covalent [Discussion Board](https://github.com/AgnostiqHQ/covalent/discussions) for any Covalent-specific questions.

-=== "Parsl"

-    If you want to learn more about Parsl, you can read the [Parsl Documentation](https://parsl.readthedocs.io/en/stable/#).
-Please refer to the [Parsl Slack Channel](http://parsl-project.org/support.html) for any Parsl-specific questions.

-=== "Jobflow"

-    If you want to learn more about Jobflow, you can read the [Jobflow Documentation](https://materialsproject.github.io/jobflow/).
-Please refer to the [Jobflow Discussions Board](https://github.com/materialsproject/jobflow/discussions) for Jobflow-specific questions.